craftcms/docs/docs/5.x/reference/element-types/assets.md

 Assets are organized into **volumes**, each of which sits on top of a [filesystem](#filesystems) and carries its own permissions and [content](#asset-custom-fields) options.
 Volumes are configured from **Settings** → **Assets**.

-When setting up a volume, you will be asked to create its underlying filesystem, as well.
+When setting up a volume, you will be asked to choose or create its underlying filesystem.

 <BrowserShot
   url="https://my-craft-project.ddev.site/admin/assets/volumes/new"